-Sterntaler sleeping bags offer babies and toddlers a perfect sleeping environment – so your little one is always warm and safely wrapped up at night.
-Sleeping bags also ensure optimal body temperature and provide protection against Overheating or Cooling down.
-The optimized temperature regulation of our sleeping bags makes your child feel safe and secure.
-Unlike a blanket, a sleeping bag cannot slip over the head, allowing your child to breathe freely.
-Comfortably warm, safe, and secure – these Sleeping comfort We offer our little ones this with our Sterntaler sleeping bags.
-For a peaceful sleep and a feeling of security.
+Sterntaler sleeping bags offer babies and toddlers a perfect sleeping environment – so your little one is always warmly and safely wrapped up at night.
+Sleeping bags also ensure an optimal body temperature and provide protection against overheating or cooling down.
+Thanks to the optimized temperature regulation of our sleeping bags, your child feels safe and secure.
+Unlike a blanket, a sleeping bag cannot slip over the head and your child can always breathe freely.
+Cozy warm, safe, and secure – this sleep comfort is what we offer the little ones with our Sterntaler sleeping bags.
+For a peaceful sleep and a safe feeling.

 We answer the most important questions about our baby sleeping bags: